 The interface is based on the ubiquitous Web service.
-Using HTML4, Javascript, PHP4 and Apache Web server (using a Secure Sockets Layer) we were able to provide interface capabilities which are close to those offered by enduser applications.
+Using HTML4, Javascript, PHP4 and Apache Web server (using a Secure Sockets Layer) we were able to provide interface capabilities which are close to those offered by end-user applications.
 The aim is to facilitate the definition of the experiments as much as possible.
 This targeted simplicity and ease of use posed more stringent challenges on the researchers interface.
 On the other hand, the ETOMIC administrators interface was easier to define.
-Snapshot from the interface are shown in figure 6.